 We did our research to ensure that each product integrates Google Assistant, which is not to be confused with simply supporting it.
 Surprisingly, there aren’t nearly as many offerings as one might expect, hence why we see Sony popping up on this list twice.

 Of course, while we are focusing on Google Assistant integration, the headphones have to be comfortable, easy to use, and sound good too.
-Extra marks, of course, if a pair of headphones or earbuds also received some sort of water-resistance certification or supports passthrough technology, which allows users to become temporarily aware of their surroundings.
+Extra marks, of course, if a pair of headphones or earbuds also received some sort of water-resistance certification or support passthrough technology, which allows users to become temporarily aware of their surroundings.

-Why you should trust us
+Why you should trust SoundGuys

 Adam, Chris, and Lily dedicate their time to deepening their audio knowledge.
 Individually, each team member brings multiple years of keeping tabs on audio industry happenings and brings diversified skills to the table.
 Collectively, we believe audio to be a subjective and objective experience and our work speaks to that.

 Ultimately, your happiness is our top priority.
 We want you to enjoy your investment and, at the very least, to click out of this article feeling more interested in the inner workings of audio.
 Although this site uses referral links, we make sure to be transparent about our ethics policy.
-If you’re still on the hunt for the best headphones, speakers, or the like, check out the lists below.